Why Your "Professionalism" Might Be a Trauma Response: Understanding the Fawn Response at Work

 Why does a simple "Can we talk?" message from a superior cause your heart to hammer against your ribs?

-It’s not just anxiety; it’s a Somatic Flashback.
+It's not just anxiety.
+It's a somatic flashback.
 To understand this, we have to look at Polyvagal Theory.

-The Fawn response is a complex "mixed state" in the nervous system.
+The fawn response is a complex "mixed state" in the nervous system.

+Dorsal vagal shutdown (the brake).
 Simultaneously, you are disconnecting from your own gut feelings.
 You are "numbing out" your own anger or exhaustion so that you can perform the submission.

-If you had a parent who was critical or emotionally unpredictable, your brain learned that safety = anticipating their needs.
+For many high-achievers, the workplace replicates the dynamics of a chaotic or high-pressure childhood home.
+If you had a parent who was critical or emotionally unpredictable, your brain learned that safety meant anticipating their needs.

-This is why "just setting boundaries" feels impossible.
+Today, your boss has become that parent figure.
+This is exactly why we explore these hidden family dynamics in Eldest Daughter Syndrome: The Psychology of the Compulsive Caregiver (Type A3).
 Your logical brain knows it's just a job.
 Your survival brain thinks it's a matter of life or death.

-Identity & Safety: When Fawning is a Necessity, Not a Choice
+Identity & Safety: When Fawning Is a Necessity, Not a Choice

-We must acknowledge that for many professionals, Fawning is not just a childhood holdover—it is a current necessity for safety in biased environments.
+We must acknowledge that for many professionals, fawning is not just a childhood holdover.
+It is a current necessity for safety in biased environments.

+Code-switching.
 This is a form of functional fawning.
 You suppress your cultural or linguistic identity to make the "dominant culture" feel comfortable.

 In therapy, we honor this.
 We don't want to strip away your survival tools if the environment is still unsafe.
 Instead, we work on conscious choice.
-We want you to Fawn because you choose to (as a strategic move), not because your body forces you to (out of panic).
+We want you to fawn because you choose to (as a strategic move), not because your body forces you to (out of panic).

 The Internal Gaslight: How You Talk Yourself Out of Boundaries

-One of the most insidious parts of the Fawn response is the Self-Gaslighting that happens immediately after a boundary violation.
+One of the most insidious parts of the fawn response is the self-gaslighting that happens immediately after a boundary violation.

-Let’s say your boss emails you at 9:00 PM on a Friday demanding a report.
+Let's say your boss emails you at 9:00 p.m. on a Friday demanding a report.

-Your Gut Reaction: Anger.
+Your gut reaction.
+Anger.
 "This is unfair.
 I'm exhausted."

 "It's not that big of a deal."